In this fitness supplement review article I’m sharing my evaluation of Sports Research Collagen Peptides, which I took for several months.

 As is my custom here on heydayDo, I will provide links to all of the relevant sports science and medical resources, clinical studies, & nutritional data used in this article.

-We’ll get into Sports Research collagen’s product details in a bit.
+We’ll get into the product details of Sports Research Collagen Peptides in a bit.

 First though, I want to provide a quick overview of Sports Research Inc., and then do a Cliff Notes version of Collagen Peptides 101 for anyone who’s not real familiar with what it is.